 For details of the analysis and overload level please refer to the Area Report.
-Refer to Attachment 1 and Attachment 2 for additional scope and costs information related to these upgrades.
+Refer to Attachment 2 for costs information related to this upgrade.

-- ii.
-Transient Analysis Refer to the Area Report for additional details pertaining to the transient stability evaluation criteria and assessment results on the Bulk System, respectively. - b.
-Deliverability Assessment iii.
-SCD Considerations d.
-As-Available Charging Analysis
+Transient Analysis Refer to the Area Report for additional details pertaining to the transient stability evaluation criteria and assessment results on the Bulk System, respectively.

+b.
+Deliverability Assessment